officialcjunior/rz-uefi/README.md

 # rzuefi

-Tools for analyzing UEFI firmware using Rizin
+rzuefi is a python package that provides tools for analyzing UEFI firmware modules using Rizin.
+It features an analyzer and a scanner which you can use with a script as well as with Python code.

+This project is a fork of [uefi_r2](https://github.com/binarly-io/uefi_r2) and thanks to [binarly.io](binarly.io) for this amazing tool.

 # Dependencies